-On 20 March, the movement restrictions with regard to commuting for work purposes between Latvia and Estonia were alleviated.
-Before, only residents of the local governments of the Estonian-Latvian border area were permitted to work across the state border; the amendment allows commuting for work purposes between Estonia and Latvia, regardless of the person's place of residence.
+The movement restrictions with regard to commuting for work purposes between Latvia and Estonia were alleviated already on 20 March 2020.
+Before, only residents of the local governments of the Estonian-Latvian border area were permitted to work across the state border; the amendment allowed commuting for work purposes between Estonia and Latvia, regardless of the person's place of residence.
 However, only people who have no signs of illness can work across the national border.

-Although Estonia had previously decided to allow commuting for work purposes between Finland and Estonia to people who permanently reside in Estonia but work in Finland, Finland decided on 19 March to prohibit commuting between Finland and Estonia; the ban entered into force from midnight on Sunday, 22 March.
+Although Estonia had previously decided to allow commuting for work purposes between Finland and Estonia to people who permanently reside in Estonia but work in Finland, Finland has since 22 March 2020prohibited such commuting.

-This means that Estonians working in Finland under an employment contract who have not registered their place of residence in Finland will no longer be able to enter the country from Sunday.
-The exception to this prohibition on commuting shall be applied to a very limited number of persons: healthcare professionals and rescue workers, care workers, freight transporters, transport workers, diplomats, and persons only for urgent family reasons.
+This means that Estonians working in Finland under an employment contract who have not registered their place of residence in Finland cannot travel to Finland at the moment.
+Excepted are persons such as: healthcare professionals and rescue workers, care workers, freight transporters, transport workers, diplomats, and persons only for urgent family reasons.